K-S-K/Tutorials/WSL/Readme.md

 - Accessing the working WSL distribution command line;
 - Creating the restore points of the WSL distribution instance;
 - Creating the clones of the distribution for different experiments.

+The use case of the article is to create two particular WSL Distributions cloned from one source WSL Distribution, to use them later in the experiments with Visual Studio and with Visual Studio Code.

 ## Some of the Basic WSL Commands
 The commands I use in the job, described in the article, are: